bdolan55/CI_PP2_rock_paper_scissors/README.md

 ### User Goals
 - Learn how to play Rock Paper Scissors.
-- Gain an understanding the Rules in this Rock Paper Scissors.
+- Gain an understanding of the Rules in this Rock Paper Scissors game.
 - The ability to choose the gesture and compete against the computer.
 - See the current score inmt he match.
 - Reset the game and start again at any point if I want to.